jonnor/machinehearing/europython2021/presentation.md

 ::: notes

-Data collection via Youtube
+Data collected via Youtube

-Just show 2-3 examples
+!!
+Only show 2-3 examples

 2 group
 Much lower in the frequency